 Bringing you the latest news & resources in eye health

-If you typically drive a car to get around, it’s only natural that you might be keen to know when you can safely start driving again after having laser cataract surgery.
+If you typically drive a car to get around, it’s only natural that you might be keen to know when you can safely start driving again after having conventional (manual) or laser cataract surgery.

-Most people who suffer from cataracts will need to have them removed from both eyes.
-The problem is that your surgeon will most likely perform cataract surgery or laser cataract surgery on one eye, wait for two to four weeks, then perform the procedure on the other eye.
 This means your vision will be very different in one eye compared to the other for some time.
-In particular, depth perception can be markedly different, which can be a bit challenging.
+In particular, depth perception can be markedly different, which can be challenging.

 For safety’s sake, it’s wise to carefully consider if your vision has stabilised before driving again.
 If it hasn’t fully recovered, an error of judgement could lead to significant consequences.

-Driving immediately after surgery is definitely NOT recommended.
-The main reason for this is that you will have received a form of anesthesia and will be in no condition to drive yourself home.
+You won’t be allowed to drive immediately after surgery.
+The main reason for this is that you will probably have been sedated and will be in no condition to drive yourself home.

-Most cataract patients notice that within 24 hours following cataract surgery, any effects they may have experienced from the administration of anesthesia have disappeared.
-But if you feel sleepy, or are experiencing any sensitivity to light, it’s better to be cautious and wait a day or two, until your vision is fully recovered.
+Most cataract patients notice that within 24 hours following cataract surgery, any effects they may have experienced from the administration of sedation have disappeared.
+But if you feel sleepy, are experiencing any sensitivity to light, or any other side-effects that might inhibit your ability to control your vehicle and drive safely, it’s better to be cautious and wait until your vision is fully recovered.

 Light sensitivity and depth perception problems are two common issues that may delay your return to driving, so pay attention to them and ensure they aren’t affecting your vision.
 Most of the time, these issues are temporary and recovery will be quite quick.

-Before you resume driving after laser cataract surgery, it’s a good idea to check to see if your current prescription glasses still provide you with optimal vision.
-In many cases, a patient’s vision is restored to such a degree that they no longer need to wear glasses, except perhaps for reading small print or in poor light.
+Before you resume driving after cataract surgery, it’s a good idea to check to see if your current prescription glasses still provide you with optimal vision.
+Sometimes, a patient’s vision is restored to such a degree that they may longer need to wear glasses, except perhaps for reading small print or in poor light.

 For some patients, a temporary solution (between operations) may be to remove the lens over the eye that was operated on, still enabling your other eye to view the world through a corrective lens.
 This is less than ideal, especially for driving.
 If you do need to occasionally wear glasses for specific activities after surgery, you should make sure your prescription is updated to suit your new, replacement lens.